 Boing Boing: Capsule hotels in London’s airports.
 ‘Yotel has opened capsule hotels in London’s Gatwick and Heathrow airports; they’re modelled on the famous coffin hotels of Tokyo, but bigger and more luxurious, aimed at business-travellers in for a meeting who don’t want to haul ass all the way into London for their hotel.
 The cabins

 Just trying out Wikimapia’s ability to embed maps in your blog.
 A map of the Windsor Farm Shop near us should appear below, although it probably won’t if you’re reading this through an RSS feed since it uses an iframe tag which most e-mail clients won’t support… See this how to.

+I’m having a sort of “fantasy morning” in downtown Seattle.
 It’s quite rare, when Shannon and I visit, that we actually have time at the weekend.
 Often we’re here Sunday night to Friday night, and making the time to battle our way through traffic on a weekday to spend time in the city is usually